ipc2023-htn/ipc2023-htn.github.io/index.md

 ## Registration
 In order to participate in the HTN IPC, you need to register until February 28, 2023.
-To do so, please send an email to (Gregor Behnke)[mailto:g.behnke@uva.nl] containing the following information
+To do so, please send an email to [Gregor Behnke](mailto:g.behnke@uva.nl) containing the following information
  - names of participants
  - email contacts of participants
  - GitHub usernames (only these will be able to modify the submitted planner)